peterajessup/mq-is2-qm/README.md

 using these artifacts.
 These files can also be used to create a keystore for the MQ client to connect, for simplicity.
 Alternatively you can fork this repository and use your own certs and keys.

+In the client directory there is a sample CCDT and a keystore for connecting to the queue manger from outside the cluster.